The M.F.A. Program in Creative Writing

 - a second-year Teaching Assistantship with a full tuition fellowship

 - a second summer fellowship (made possible by the David L. Picket ’84 Fund and The James McConkey Master of Fine Arts Creative Writing Award for Summer Support, established by his enduringly grateful student, Len Edelstein ’59)

-- All of the above assistantships include a stipend and Student Health Insurance.
+- All of the above fellowships and assistantships include a stipend and Student Health Insurance for all candidates, including international candidates.

 Optional MFA Lecturer Appointments